rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

    of the alert.

-When your runbook contains detailed information about which transactions are being monitored and the steps to remedy any alerts that are triggered, Rackspace ASEs function as your first-tier response.
-RAS Digital Experience will be able to effectively triage and remediate many issues, which frees your team up to focus on improving your business.
+When your runbook contains detailed information of the transactions we monitor and the steps we take to remedy any triggered alerts, Rackspace ASEs function as your first-tier response.
+RAS Digital Experience can effectively triage and remediate many issues, which frees your team up to focus on improving your business.